 However, it’s not just calm mountain-side lakes that adventurers will find in the Rockies.
 River rafting adventures can be found in Banff, Jasper, and Lake Louise for both beginner and experienced rafters.

 The Canadian Rockies offer more than just natural scenery and outdoor pursuits.
-After an adventurous hike, enjoy a drink in a one of the built up towns of Banff, Whistler Village and Nelson.
+After an adventurous hike, enjoy a drink in one of the built-up towns of Banff, Whistler Village and Nelson.
 They all offer an impressive night-time scene ranging from simple pubs to grab a pint, to somewhere with DJs and dancefloors.